 Regardless of how careful you are about your business data; eventually worst-case scenario happens.
 Establishing a disaster management plan allows you and your organization to feel prepared if the worst were to happen.
 While all of your preparations can help you to prevent data breaches, your risk is not fully mitigated.
 But being prepared allows your team and the whole organization to have a full understanding of their job on how to prevent the breach from growing.

 When you have developed a disaster management plan, make sure to test it out before something worst happens.
 Putting your breach protocol to the test with a mock disaster would be a good idea to see if your plan will work and can keep your data safe.
 Check how well prepared your organization is with that disaster management plan you have in your hands before something worst happens for real.

 Audit your Organization Regularly

-> To have an audit regularly in your organization is very important, why?
-Because by auditing your team on their practices, you will find out where there are potential problems could lead to future breaches.
-It will help your organization uncover problems, and at the same time ensuring efficiency and also allowing your organization to modify policies and protocols before an issue.
+To have an audit regularly in your organization is very important, why?
+Because by auditing your team on their practices, you will find out where there are potential problems that could lead to future breaches.
+It will help your organization uncover problems, at the same time ensuring efficiency and also allowing your organization to modify policies and protocols before an issue.

-> Notify Early and Appropriately
+Notify Early and Appropriately